 With Easter just around the corner, it’s got me thinking about easy, spring-y dishes.
-And these sautéed green beans with garlic butter totally fit the bill!
+And these sautéed green beans totally fit the bill!

 I know I’m always looking for easy side dishes, and these green beans are SO easy.
 One pan, 10 minutes and 4 ingredients.
 That’s it!